Parker-Drouillard/Voron-2---Toolchanger-Research/README.md

 This project helped to aid design decisions for our MK2 and MK3 architectures.

 ## Special Thanks
 Special thanks goes out to our research team at St. Clair College here in Windsor, Ontario.
 The team did a stellar job at delivering their objectives & their research will continue to be important for our ongoing research and development.
-Thank you to Kevin Roy, Claire Prendi, John Lopez, and Quinton for their efforts in this project.
+Thank you to Kevin Roy, Claire Prendi, John Lopez, and Quinton Gignac for their efforts in this project.

 ## Further Information
 We hope that you benefit from the open-source nature of this project.
 3D printing is an awesome community & we can't wait to see what happens with this project.